revoverflow/CPEcalendar/README.md

 This project allows you to sync your myCPE planning with Google Agenda and other calendars app using the iCalendar format !

-If you've experienced using the myCPE you'll know why :)
+If you've experienced using the myCPE app you'll know why :)

 ## 🌌 Hosted